 Some people regularly eat a piece of pie, cookie, or consume chocolate (about one-third of the fat in chocolate is in the form of magnesium stearate or stearic acid ) without any concerns, but get all worked up about insignificant amounts found in capsules.
 It defies logic.
 A person who eats a chocolate bar will ingest hundreds of times more stearic acid than someone taking a dietary supplement with magnesium stearate.

-Ted has been studying and using dietary supplements that contain magnesium stearate for more than forty years.
-At his clinic there are folks in their 80s and 90s who have used Biotics for over 35 years and they in good health.
+We have been studying and using dietary supplements that contain magnesium stearate for more than forty years.
+We service clients that are in their 80s and 90s who have used Biotics products for over 35 years and they are in good health.
 If magnesium stearate was so toxic, as some claim, how come none of these vitamin users have become ill after consuming these magnesium stearate containing capsules daily for decades?